Will Gadkari get support of ‘DMK’ in Nagpur?

 New Delhi, March 29: Union Minister and former Bharatiya Janata Party (BJP) President Nitin Gadkari is contesting from Nagpur Lok Sabha.

 Gadkari is the sitting MP from Nagpur, which will vote on April 11.
-He is pitted against the Congress's Nana Patole, a former BJP MP.
-There is lots of pressure on Gadkari to retain the seat, which he won in 2014 by a margin of over 2.5 lakh votes in his debut election.
-He had defeated four-time MP from Nagpur Vilas Muttemwar.
+He is pitted against the Congress' Nana Patole, a former BJP MP.
+There is a lot of pressure on Gadkari to retain the seat, which he won in 2014 by a margin of over 2.5 lakh votes in his debut election.
+He had defeated four-time MP from Nagpur, Vilas Muttemwar.

 Political analysts say that the Union Minister will need the support of Dalit, Muslim, Kunbi (DMK) voters to win the seat that has been more or less a Congress bastion.